tonibois/tonibois/README.md

-devtools::install_github("hadley/emo")

 # Hi there 👋, it's Toni.

 - 🔭 I’m currently working at University of Zaragoza (UNIZAR) on automated analysis of fluorescent images of the left ventricle tissue using OpenCV-python
 - 🌱 I’m learning application of AI methods and algorithms in computer vision
 - 👯 I’m looking to collaborate on computer vision projects and I'm specially interested in applications to biomedical imagery
-- emo::ji("face") My preferred programming languages are:
+- My preferred programming languages are:
   1. Python
   2. Shell and CMD scripting
   3. Fortan